 TIP 5) GIVE AMAZING VALUE

-A good blog post should not be shallow, mindless and confusing.
+A good blog post should not be shallow, mindless, and confusing.
 After people have finished reading a good blog post, they should go “now I know/understand”.
 It does not need to be a big deal such as world peace or saving humankind… It could be a very simple goal of letting people know a great dining place.

 For example, a shallow blog post could be “Today, I ate at this restaurant”.
-Readers can absolutely live without this kind of posts, and it does not have any value.
+Readers can absolutely live without this kind of post, and it does not have any value.
 Consider adding the following information to that blog post –

 - Describe the food – Take pictures, how it taste like.